Mottie/visualNav/README.markdown

 * <code>contentClass</code>
     * Each block of main content (not the visualNav menu) should be wrapped.
 This option targets the class of the wrapper because the script needs to determine the height of the content to best update the menu.
+    * Default value is 'content'.

+* <code>contentLinks</code>
+    * The plugin will find Links anywhere on the page with this class.
+These links will act like the menu and smooth scroll to the matching section.
-    * Default value is '.content'.
+    * Default value is 'visualNav'.

 * <code>bottomMargin</code>